-My job at Netformx gives me the opportunity to talk with a lot of customers, partners, and vendors.
+My job at Netformx gives me the opportunity to talk with a lot of IT Solution Providers that include customers, partners, and vendors.
 One thing that makes it exciting is I’m always learning about the business and process challenges our customers have, and thinking of how to connect the dots.
 This blog will be all about sharing these customer “What if I could…” dilemmas and discussing what we are doing at Netformx to solve them.

 And who am I again?